Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Review: a few facts about singular Riemannian foliations

 \end{remark}

 On the one hand, holonomy foliations are natural examples of SRF.
-This can be proved recalling that the fibers of $E$ are totally geodesics with respect to the Sasaki metric $\metric^{\tau},$ see \cite[Proposition 2.7.1]{Gromoll-Walschap09}.
-On the other hand, they are always sub-foliations of $\mathcal{F}_U$, as we now recall.
+This can be proved by recalling that the fibers of $E$ are totally geodesics with respect to the Sasaki metric $\metric^{\tau}$, see \cite[Proposition 2.7.1]{Gromoll-Walschap09}.